jyp17/AddressBookProject/README.md

 If user enters 5, they will enter an integer (from 1 to 3) in order to select what condition (1.
 First name, 2.
 Last name, 3.
 Phone number) they would like to search for contacts by.
 If a match is found, all details of the matched contact(s) will be printed.

 If user enters 6, they will quit the menu.
-Upon quitting, the user will receive a list of all contacts that are in the AddressBook database.

 It should be noted that phone numbers are restricted to numeric values only.
 Any phone number entered by the user that contains a symbol or an alphabet character will not be registered.
 If the user is adding a new contact with an non-numeric phone number, then the phone number will be set to "N/A" and can later be updated by selecting 2 from the main menu options.